6767ltd/Initialise-Flarum-DB/README.md

 2. Create a MySQL/MariaDB database
 3. Ensure SSL is disabled at a DB level.
 Whilst it can run on it, Flarum cannot initialize a DB with SSL enabled.
 4. Modify the FlarumConfig.yaml file with your database details
-5. Run the docker build command (run `docker build`).
+5. Run the docker build command (run `docker build .`).
 This is all you need to do, once this is done you can discard the image.
 5. Re-enable SSL at a DB level to secure your Flarum forum against MITM attacks.

 ## Is this a bodge